 After a few months I moved into a place called Willowbridge - kind of a half way house where you have your own space but a communal kitchen.
 At about the same time a friend gave me a juicer.
 With my KGM privileges I was able to resume my modified nutritional therapy.
 My health then improved dramatically within a few weeks.
 I even ended up getting a paying job and a girlfriend.

-Also at this time I ran into a Naturopath who agreed to agreed to do a heavy metal test and even managed to convince mental health to pay for the lab work.
+Also at this time I ran into a Naturopath who agreed to do a heavy metal test and even managed to convince mental health to pay for the lab work.
 I was looking for mercury poisoning.
 Two years prior I had eleven mercury dental fillings removed and replaced with crowns.
 I had taken steps to remove any residual mercury but I couldn't think of any other reason at the time for my malfunctioning brain.

 When the lab results came back I was surprised to find that my mercury level was below safe levels.
 My lead level on the other hand, was 11 1/2 times higher than what is considered safe.
 Clearly a major contributor to my life long struggle with mental issues.
 I went on chelation therapy for about nine months, during which time my mind cleared substantially.
 Also after the chelation I began to realize what I had lost in New York.
 Including my wife.